MayaKusumakar/Quadratic-Formula/README.md

 # Quadratic-Formula
 ## Problem
-A quadratic equation is an equation in the form
+A quadratic equation is an equation in the form: ax^2 + bx + c

-The roots of a quadratic equation are values of x that cause the equation to evaluate to 0 and can be solved for using the quadratic equation: ax^2 + bx + c
+The roots of a quadratic equation are values of x that cause the equation to evaluate to 0 and can be solved for using the quadratic equation.

 Depending on the values of a, b, and c there may be 0, 1, or 2 real solutions.

-Write a program called quad.c that asks the user for a, b, and c and then displays the real roots of x if there are any.
+The program called quad.c asks the user for a, b, and c and then displays the real roots of x if there are any.

 ## Requirements
-### Problem Specific
-Your program must have at least one other function besides main General
+  - Your program must have at least one other function besides main
-There must be a comment at the top of your program describing what it does Each function in your program must have a comment Describing what the function does
-Describing the meaning of each parameter
-Describing what the function returns
-Print all doubles to 2 decimal points unless stated otherwise Restrictions
+  - Print all doubles to 2 decimal points unless stated otherwise

+## Restrictions
 No global variables may be used
-Assumptions
+## Assumptions
-Input will always be valid
+  - Input will always be valid
-Real values, values with decimal points, may be entered for a, b, and c The user will never enter a value of 0 for the "a" variable Tips
+  - Real values, values with decimal points, may be entered for a, b, and c
+  - The user will never enter a value of 0 for the "a" variable
-When there are 2 solutions the + solution is printed first
+  - When there are 2 solutions the + solution is printed first

 # Examples